spbenyamin-sketch/benesys-billing/replit.md

 - **Invoice Numbering:** Separate auto-incrementing counters for B2B, B2C, and ESTIMATE sale types (e.g., `{TYPE}-{YYYY}-{SEQUENCE}`).
 - **Invoice Editing:** Allows modification of existing sales with validation for items, quantity, and rate.
 - **e-Invoice JSON Generation:** For B2B sales, generates India GST e-Invoice JSON v1.1 for upload to GST portal.
+- **Proforma Invoice:** Dummy bill type for quotations/estimates that does NOT affect outstanding balances or stock levels.
+Displays "PROFORMA INVOICE" heading and is excluded from financial calculations.

 ### Payment Management
 Thermal format payment receipt printing with company details, number-to-words conversion for amounts, and `useReactToPrint` integration.